pyrsmk/qwest/README.md

 - if the response of your request doesn't return a valid (and recognized) `Content-Type` header, then you __must__ explicitly set the `responseType` option
 - if an error occurs in a `then()` callback, it will be caught by the `catch()` promise
 - the default `Content-Type` header is `application/x-www-form-urlencoded` for `post` and `xhr2` data types, with a `POST` request
-- if you want to set or get raw data, set the related option to `text`
+- if you want to set or get raw data, set `dataType` option to `text`
 - as stated on [StackOverflow](https://stackoverflow.com/questions/8464262/access-is-denied-error-on-xdomainrequest), XDomainRequest forbid HTTPS requests from HTTP scheme and vice versa
 - promises are asynchroneous, even with `sync` requests
+- IE8 only support basic request's methods

 License
 -------